 Draft Intersectoral Global Action Plan on Epilepsy and Other Neurological Disorders (IGAP)

-ILAE and IBE are jointly advocating for a cascade target for epilepsy to be included in the Intersectoral Global Action Plan on Epilepsy and Other Neurological Disorders to inspire a decade of action and achieve meaningful improvements in care and treatment for all of the 50 million plus people who live with epilepsy globally.
+ILAE and IBE jointly advocated for a 90-80-70 cascade target for epilepsy to be included in the IGAP to inspire a decade of action and achieve meaningful improvements in care and treatment for all of the 50 million plus people who live with epilepsy globally.

 A History of Initiatives to Reduce the Global Burden of Epilepsy